thearticulatemagazine/vol1/content/posts/academic-burnout.md

 The coping mechanisms for personal stress include consuming more alcohol, adopting an overall pessimistic and nihilistic approach towards life, and retreating socially.
 Even worse, some students may engage in disruptive behavior that hampers both their relationships with friends as well as family.
 If burnout sufficiently affects a medical student's personal life, they may even decide to completely change their career path.

-## So, why do they suffer more?
+## Why do medical students suffer more?

 - Increasing time limitations -Most students spend most of their time in medical school.
 A medical student who feels the strain of a demanding study schedule may miss significant social or family gatherings.
 If a medical student is unable to find a more sustainable schedule or work-life integration, relationships may become strained or even come to an unfortunate end.
 - The "absence of mental problems in doctors" – A hoax that physicians and would-be physicians don't cope with mental diseases like depression or anxiety is a significant contributor to burnout among medical students.
 Medical students may feel alone and in their battle against mental illness because of the stigma attached to seeking treatment.
-- Unreal standards - Medical students may feel unqualified because of excessive expectations from their parents, lecturers, and even themselves.
+- Unreal standards - Medical students may feel unqualified because of sky high expectations from their parents, lecturers, and even themselves.
 Students who experience feelings of inadequacy may internalize their burnout symptoms even more since they refrain from showing any signs of fragility.

 ## How can you prevent it?